Distributed Non-Convex Optimization with One-Bit Compressors on Heterogeneous Data: Efficient and Resilient Algorithms

-(4) When $\tau(t)=\tau = \calO\pth{\sqrt{M}}$ and $n=\Omega\pth{\log M}$, the convergence rates become $\calO(\frac{1}{\sqrt{T}} + \frac{1}{\sqrt{M}})$, approaching the convergence rate of the standard (centralized, non-private, and adversary-free) SGD $\calO\pth{1/\sqrt{T}}$ as $M\rightarrow \infty$.
-Fortunately, in FL, $M$ is often large \cite{mcmahan2016federated}. \end{remark} The bounds in Theorem \ref{thm: convergence subgaussian} can be tightened with more structured gradient noises.
+-2\baselineskip \end{remark} The bounds in Theorem \ref{thm: convergence subgaussian} can be tightened with more structured gradient noises.
 We defer our results on Gaussian-tailed and bounded stochastic gradients to Appendix \ref{sec: additional convergence rates}.
-All of the results have a similar form and differ only in the noisy residual terms.
-In detail, the residual term $\calO\pth{\exp(-n/2)}$ in the convergence results of the Gaussian-tailed stochastic gradients is scaled by a constant $1/4\sqrt{2\pi}$, while no noisy tail term appears in the case of bounded stochastic gradients.
+All of the results have a similar form and differ only in the noisy residual terms. -0.5\baselineskip